udamir/mosx/.docs/serializer.md

 [ 0, "/players/0", { "id": "1", "name": "John" } ]
 ```

-## **Serializer: "light" (advanced)**
+## **LightSerializer (advanced)**

+Simple serializer based on messagePack and with static decodeMap.
+DecodeMap will added to snapshot and required for decoding.

-This serialize method convert patch path from string to bytes with indexes in static decode Map.
-So DecoreMap is required for decoding.
+Patch converted to array format, ```patch.path``` converted from string to bytes with indexes in static decode Map.
 The algoritms is following - patch consists of 2 parts: header and body:
 - Header includes excoded patch.op and patch.path
 - Body includes array of params and value/oldValue and encoded with notepack.io